-This is part one of a two part article which focuses on legal rules relating to cybersecurity.
-Laws, regulations, and other legal requirements impose legal duties regarding cybersecurity and investigation and reporting of cybercrime.
-Cybersecurity meshes with privacy, so I cover some of those laws too.
+This is the first of a two part article which focuses on legal rules relating to cybersecurity.
+Laws, regulations, and other legal requirements impose legal duties regarding cybersecurity, privacy, and investigation and reporting of cybercrime.

 These rules can be complex, but important takeaways are:

 - Every organization should have "reasonable cybersecurity" or better which they continually improve.
-This is to (a) prevent a cybercrime or other incident and (b) comply with legal requirements.
+This is to prevent cybercrime or other incident and comply with legal requirements.

 - Organizations need a cybersecurity program (and policy)

-- Cybercrimes need to be detected and investigated, and sometimes reporting is required by law.
+- Cybercrimes need to be detected and investigated, and reporting may be required by law.

 There are many laws and regulations that relate to cybersecurity, to include traditional legal concepts, cybersecurity specific rules, data breach reporting requirements, privacy laws, and more.
 Each organization needs to consider which of these external rules apply to them, and then evaluate what is needed to comply.
 After reviewing these external rules and threats, the organization needs to create “internal rules” that protect and properly align with the external rules.